aleos-dev/tennis-scoreboard/README.md

 **Path Parameters:**

-- `fullName`: The full name of the player to update.
+- `fullName`: The name of the player to update.

 **Request Body:**